kjosib/kjosib.github.io/dev_reading.md

 [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/) is a web-hosted presentation.
 (It has a video feed and a separate portion of the browser window used for slides.)
-The hour you invest to watch this presentation will be repaid ten thousand times in terms of increased quality of life for yourself and your colleages.
+The hour you invest to watch this presentation will be repaid ten thousand times in terms of increased quality of life for yourself and your colleagues.

 I wrote down a few [thoughts on code quality](code_quality.md) some time back.
 So have many others.
 That's why I linked to several primary sources.
 Speaking of: